github/government.github.com/_posts/2013-09-03-the-net-party.md

 On October 27, 2013, we won 21,368 votes in the races for city legislators.
 In just three months, we organized a political campaign, and with an extremely small budget wound up being the second most-voted local party.

+If you have questions or you are interested on contributing reach me at [@gravityonmars](http://twitter.com/gravityonmars)

 ### Links
 * [Twitter](http://twitter.com/partidodelared)